 Add the melted butter and yellow food coloring, if using.
 Make sure the melted butter is not hot, or it will kill the yeast.

 After the dough has risen, punch down to let out the air.
-Grease a 12-inch round baking tin with olive oil or butter.
+Grease two 8-inch round pans or a 12-inch round pan with margarine or butter.

-Working with one piece at a time, flatten the dough on the palm of your hand, and dot with a small piece of salted butter.
-Wrap the dough around the butter and seal, rolling the dough into the shape of a ball.
+Working with one piece at a time, flatten the dough on the palm of your hand, and dot with a small piece of margarine or salted butter.
+Wrap the dough around the filling and seal, rolling the dough into the shape of a ball.
 Repeat with the remaining dough.

 Preheat the oven to 180 degrees C (160 degrees fan).
 Place the rack on the bottom rung of the oven.

-When the oven is ready, glaze the rolls with melted butter.
+When the oven is ready, glaze the rolls with melted margarine or butter.

-Bake in the oven until rolls are lightly browned, 20 to 25 minutes.
+Bake in the oven until rolls are lightly browned, or an instant-read thermometer pricked into the center of the bread reads 88 degrees C, 20 minutes.

-When the rolls are ready, glaze them one more time with melted butter.
+When the rolls are ready, glaze them one more time with melted margarine or butter.